Albany County Sheriff’s Department delivers Thanksgiving meals

 “We just want to make sure everyone has a great Thanksgiving,” says Albany County Sheriff Craig Apple.

 “Last year we did around 325-350 with the help of SYSCO and Old-World Provisions.
 And our staff comes in and we do it on Tuesday not Wednesday, so that our staff can make their own meals.
-So, today we gathered and are pushing out 5-hundred meals,” he adds.
+So, today we gathered and are pushing out 500 meals,” Apple added.

 “Like I tell everybody, giving is contagious,” says Apple.